 If you think that he is gone, he comes back in a different form or in a different location.
 This is true of metastatic cancer as it is true of Chief Lieutenant General Olusegun Matthew Okikiola Aremu Obasanjo.
 Anything unsavory in Nigerian politics has his fingerprints on it.
-From the time he was reluctantly forced to succeed the assassinated General Murtala Mohammed in 1976 to the present day, he has bestrode the Nigerian political landscape as a Corruptor-in-Chief (C in C).
-Compare to Commander in Chief (C-in-C).
-A Nigerian President takes the C-in-C more seriously than President.
-Nigerian Presidents who cannot discharge a loaded gun have been seen dressed in the garbs of Field Marshals to emphasize their C-in-C role.
+From the time he was reluctantly forced to succeed the assassinated General Murtala Mohammed in 1976 to the present day, he has bestrode the Nigerian political landscape as a Corruptor-in-Chief (C in C), compared to Commander in Chief (C-in-C).
+A Nigerian President takes the C-in-C more seriously than other countries’ Presidents do.
+Nigerian Presidents, who cannot discharge a loaded gun, have been seen dressed in the garbs of Field Marshals to emphasize their C-in-C role.

 Nigerians got rid of Obasanjo in 1979.
-He had installed Alhaji Shehu Shagari using the infamous twelve two thirds rule.
+He had installed Alhaji Shehu Shagari, using the infamous twelve two thirds rule.
 Using this rule, two thirds of 19 states is twelve two thirds states and not 13 states.
 The correct procedure is to have a second round of voting as in many democracies such as France.
-But Obasanjo has set a precedence for manipulating elections in Nigeria.
+Obasanjo set a precedent for manipulating elections in Nigeria.
 He also set a precedent for a military ruler to step down after a democratic election.
 Everyone cheered despite the electoral manipulation.

-Obasanjo retired and using the Land Use Decree which he promulgated as military dictator, he garnered large tracts of land in different parts of the country ostensibly for farming.
+Obasanjo retired and using the Land Use Decree, which he promulgated. as a military dictator, he garnered large tracts of land in different parts of the country ostensibly for farming.
 He faded to the background from 1979 to 1999.
-The military regime of General Sani Abacha imprisoned Obasanjo for allegedly plotting a coup d’etat.
+The military regime of General Sani Abacha imprisoned Obasanjo for allegedly plotting a coup d’état.
 He was in prison when General Abacha died under mysterious circumstances.
 Subsequently, he was released along with several co-plotters.

-Joining the PDP (Peoples Democratic Party) and with the strong backing of the retired military generals, he was installed to assuage the Yorubas.
+Joining the Peoples Democratic Party (PDP), and with the strong backing of the retired military generals, he was installed to assuage the Yorubas.
 Alhaji M.K.O.
-Abiola, a Yoruba, the widely acclaimed winner of the June 1995 Presidential Election had died during a meeting with American officials following the death of Abacha.
-During Obasanjo’s eight year rule, Nigeria never generated an extra watt of electricity, 300 billion Naira was allocated to the road sector and no single kilometer of road was constructed.
+Abiola, a Yoruba, the widely acclaimed winner of the June 1995 Presidential Election, had died during a meeting with American officials, following the death of Abacha.
+During Obasanjo’s eight-year rule, Nigeria never generated an extra watt of electricity, 300 billion Naira was allocated to the road sector, and no single kilometer of road was constructed.
 The refineries continued to be mothballed and refined petroleum products imported at inflated prices.
-The difference between local and foreign prices of the refined products were paid to political cronies as oil subsidies.
+The difference between local and foreign prices of the refined products was paid to political cronies as oil subsidies.
 This was and continues to be a huge cesspool of corruption.
 Various sectors were shut off to competition.
 Alhaji Aliko Dangote was given monopoly over the cement sector.
 Ibeto Cement was shut down.
 This was a continuation of the monopoly that Dangote held in the cement, sugar, flour, and salt sectors during the long military interregnum.
 These commodities are the oxygen of any economy.
 No wonder that Dangote is a billionaire in dollar terms.
 Obasanjo introduced the most expensive cellphone system to Nigeria riddled with corruption.
-Econet, a pioneer was hounded out of the business for refusing to pay kickbacks.
+Econet, a pioneer, was hounded out of the business for refusing to pay kickbacks.
 MTN recovered its capital expenditure in 3 years – a world record.

-Agencies such as the EFCC (Economic and Financial Crimes Commission), ICPC (Independent Corrupt Practices Commission), and CCB (Code of Conduct Bureau) were established to hound and silence opponents.
+Agencies such as the Economic and Financial Crimes Commission (EFCC), Independent Corrupt Practices Commission (ICPC), and Code of Conduct Bureau (CCB) were established to hound and silence opponents.
 During his presidency, he enacted laws that sold off choice government properties owned by all Nigerians to his cronies under the guise of privatization.

-The transparency champion, Obasanjo, built a University, a Presidential Library, and greatly expanded his Otta Farms during his eight year tenure.
-The scheme was: I give you a contract and you donate to Obasanjo’s causes.
+The transparency champion, Obasanjo, built a University, a Presidential Library, and greatly expanded his Otta Farms during his eight-year tenure.
+The scheme was the following: I give you a contract, and you donate to Obasanjo’s causes.
 American presidents do not build libraries, universities, or run businesses while in office.
 Nigeria runs an American Presidential system.

 The re-election of Chief Lieutenant General Olusegun Matthew Okikiola Aremu Obasanjo in 2003 was riddled with electoral malpractices.
 He had a long running battle with his Vice President, Alhaji Atiku Abubakar, who was supposed to succeed the caretaker Obasanjo, after his first term.

 Obasanjo installed Umaru Yar’adua as President with Goodluck Jonathan as Vice President.
-President Umaru Yar’adua had one foot in the grave that Obasanjo had to reassure voters by placing a phone call to the candidate from a campaign rally in Ibadan.
-During the staged conversation, he uttered the famous, “Umoru, are you dead?”
+President Umaru Yar’adua had one foot in the grave, so Obasanjo had to reassure voters by placing a phone call to the candidate from a campaign rally in Ibadan.
+During the staged conversation, he uttered the famous “Umoru, are you dead?” question.
 Goodluck Jonathan never ran for any election in his personal capacity and always joined a ticket as vice or deputy.
-Umaru Yar’adua was Governor of Katsina State and Goodluck Jonathan was Governor of Bayelsa State, having succeeded Diepreye Solomon Peter Alamieyeseigha.
+Umaru Yar’adua was Governor of Katsina State, and Goodluck Jonathan was Governor of Bayelsa State, having succeeded Diepreye Solomon Peter Alamieyeseigha.
 Yar’adua rebuffed Obasanjo’s effort to control him.
 A trend continued by Goodluck Jonathan after Umaru Yar’adua’s death in 2009.
-If Obasanjo cannot control you, he will destroy you as Goodluck Jonathan will discover.
+If Obasanjo cannot control you, he will destroy you, as Goodluck Jonathan will discover.

-President Jonathan was comfortably elected in 2011 after completing the last two years of the Yar’adua,s tenure.
+President Jonathan was comfortably elected in 2011 after completing the last two years of the Yar’adua’s tenure.
 Obasanjo’s effort to control Jonathan was rebuffed.
 Jonathan brought back Dr. Okonjo Iweala, the economic whiz, who separated from the Obasanjo regime under mysterious circumstances.
 Obasanjo was incensed.
 He got his chance by sabotaging Jonathan’s re-election and installing another sick President – Buhari.
-President Buhari is currently receiving care for an undisclosed illness at government expense at a secret London hospital.
+President Buhari is currently receiving care for an undisclosed illness at the government’s expense at a secret London hospital.

-Obasanjo to dissuade people from voting for Jonathan and the PDP tore his PDP membership card at a publicly televised event.
+Obasanjo, to dissuade people from voting for Jonathan and the PDP, tore his PDP membership card at a publicly televised event.
 Instead of drawing opprobrium, he was cheered by the gullible Nigerian public.
 He understands their psyche.
-In most countries he would be widely and roundly condemned for biting the hand (PDP) that fed him (Presidency) for eight years.
-That was the signal for mass defections from the PDP to the APC (All Progressives Congress)!
-Muhammadu Buhari won and has thrown the economy into a downward spiral as he did during his short lived reign from 1983 to 1985 as military dictator.
+In most countries, he would be widely and roundly condemned for biting the hand (PDP) that fed him (Presidency) for eight years.
+That was the signal for mass defections from the PDP to the All Progressives Congress (APC)!
+Muhammadu Buhari won and has thrown the economy into a downward spiral as he did during his short-lived reign from 1983 to 1985 as a military dictator.

 Currently, Obasanjo has been having series of clandestine meetings to influence the choice of Buhari’s successor.
 The cancer keeps on returning.